sirisian/ecmascript-types/examples/typechallenges.md

 std.pick(Todo, type 'title' | 'invalid');   // TypeError: pick: Todo has no property 'invalid'
 ```

 Keeping the property *records* rather than rebuilding from key and type is what makes this preserve `readonly`, defaults, and provenance for free.
-The `K extends keyof T` constraint has two counterparts: the thrown error above at the call, or, when `myPick` appears in a signature, the computed constraint `<T, K: keysOf(T)>` which checks at the declaration.
+The `K extends keyof T` constraint has two counterparts: the thrown error above at the call, or, when `myPick` appears in a signature, the computed constraint `<T, K: keys(T)>` which checks at the declaration.

 ## 7 · Readonly